Cosmological constraints on exotic injection of electromagnetic energy: CMB power spectra constraints

 \subsection{Standard equations}

-The main e.m. impact of exotic particles decay is to modify the fraction of free electrons $x_e$, either through direct ionisation or collisional excitation followed by photoionisation by a CMB photon.
+Both {\it stable} and {\it unstable} standard model (anti)particles are found among the final states of the exotic particle decay.
+The latter decay into standard model stable (anti)particles very quickly compared to other relevant timescales, hence one can limit oneself to treat only the energy deposition problem of stable standard model particles and antiparticles.
+These particle are either ``inert'', simply losing energy adiabatically via redshift, or interact with the gas (primordial plasma) after (before) recombination, transferring their energy to the photons and light element atoms (electrons and nuclei).
+It is standard to neglect the energy deposited by protons/antiprotons and neutrinos: The latter are basically invisible to the medium and simply carry away part of the energy, hence neglecting them is an excellent approximation.
+Ignoring the energy deposition by protons and antiprotons has also been checked to loosen the bounds at the 10\% level \cite{Weniger:2013hja}.
+Neglecting those processes thus leads only to modestly conservative bounds, while permitting a significant reduction of the computing time.
+As a result, the deposition process essentially concerns energetic photons and electrons/positrons~\cite{Chen}.
+Their injection in the medium initiates the development of a high energy electromagnetic (e.m.) cascade, which proceeds in the following schematic way: i) the number of non-thermal particles grows, while their average energy decreases, mostly due to interactions with relic photons; ii) when the non-thermal particles energy reach the keV range, they start interacting with atoms, mostly hydrogen.
+Some interaction also involves helium atoms (but this has been shown to be a sub-leading, often negligible effect~\cite{Galli13}) and free electrons.
+An accurate description of the evolution of the daughter particle spectra over many energy and time scales is necessary in order to correctly capture the energy deposition process.
+Indeed, it has been shown that at redshift around and below recombination the injected energy is often not absorbed {\em on-the-spot}, rather can redshift away before being deposited~\cite{Slatyer09}.
+Dedicated numerical tools have been developed to deal with the relevant physical processes, and we shall make use of the results from Ref.~\cite{Slatyer09} recently updated in Ref.~\cite{Slatyer15-1}.
+The main e.m. impact of exotic particle decay is to modify the fraction of free electrons $x_e$, either through direct ionization or collisional excitation followed by photoionization by a CMB photon.
 An indirect effect is via the heating of the intergalactic medium (IGM), whose temperature we denote with $\TM$, and which has a feedback on the evolution of $x_e$.
 In turn, through interactions of the CMB photons with free electrons, these processes will have an impact on the CMB anisotropy angular power spectra.
 In order to follow the evolution equations for $x_e$ and $\TM$ we use the numerical code {\sf Recfast} \cite{Seager:1999bc} v1.5 as implemented in the Boltzmann code {\sf CLASS}\footnote{\tt http://class-code.net} \cite{Lesgourgues:2011re,Blas:2011rf} v2.5.
 In this code, the evolution of the free electron fraction is ruled by a system of coupled differential equations of the type\footnote{In reality {\sf Recfast} contains equations that are modified with fudge factors calibrated on more accurate code such as {\sf CosmoRec} \cite{Chluba:2005uz,Chluba:2010ca} and {\sf HyRec} \cite{AliHaimoud:2010dx}.
 It is not necessary to go beyond the use of {\sf Recfast} as long as the ionization history around recombination, for which high precision calculation is mandatory, is not too far away from $\Lambda$CDM.
 Since large energy injections around recombination are ruled out, it is safe for us to work with {\sf Recfast} only.
 We have checked this explicitly by comparing results with the last public version of {\sf HyRec}.}

 where the $R$ and $I$ terms are the standard recombination and ionization rates given by

 $I_X(z) = I_{Xi}(z)+I_{X\alpha}(z)$ is an effective ionization rate where the rate of direct ionization $I_{Xi}$ and excitation+ionization $I_{X{\alpha}}$ are given by: